FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     The result shows that Das Unvermeidliche has less distinct variations than Wunsch but more possible combinations.

-??? code "Script to analyze all possible roll attempts"
+??? note "Script to analyze all possible roll attempts"
     Here is the python script I wrote to calculate the result:

     ```py